Sl1ckThread/SiakJover/README.md

    - It will then navigate to the course selection page and start selecting subjects based on the codes you provided.
    - If there are issues with logging in or finding subjects, the program will show error messages.

+## Whatsupp with testground?

+I have created a specific folder for you to test the code.
+Please make sure to edit the config.txt file as needed.
+Then, navigate to the testground directory in your terminal by running cd testground, and execute the script with python siakjover.py.

+To test the changes for the matkul code, run the Python file first and hover over the desired matkul code you want to test.

+## Warnings!!

+Do not `Go back one page` or you will break the program

 ## Troubleshooting

 - **Login Issues**: Verify that your username and password in `config.txt` are correct.
 Ensure your internet connection is stable.
 - **Browser Issues**: Make sure Chrome and ChromeDriver are properly installed and up-to-date.
 - **Non-Windows Users**: If you're not on Windows, download the correct version of ChromeDriver for your operating system (Linux/macOS).
 Place the ChromeDriver executable in the SiakJover folder and, if needed, the testground folder for testing purposes.
 - **Program Errors**: If an error occurs, it will be printed in the console.
 Check these messages for guidance.
+- **Terminal Errors** : If for somewhat reason your terminal went stuck and unable to load and want to restart the program, press `Ctrl+C` on the terminal to keyboardinterrupt

 ## Credits